backmeupplz/slack-memory/README.md

-# Slack Memory code
+# Million Ants code

-This is the code for the anti-spam Telegram bot I've built.
-Enjoy and feel free to reuse!
+This is the code for the free Slack history gatherer and searcher.

 # Installation and local launch